-6 ways to completely revamp your English by linking words
+6 Ways to Completely Revamp your English by Linking Words

-Connecting words & pronunciation‘what can I do to sound more fluent?’,
+‘What can I do to sound more fluent?’,

 or maybe,

-‘how do I improve my English fluency?’
+‘How do I improve my English fluency?’

 If this is the case, look no further.